openhuman-ai/awesome-gesture_generation/README.md

 A curated list of Awesome **Gesture Generation**

+> **Gesture Generation** is the process of generating gestures from speech or text.
+It is a subfield of **Non-verbal Behavior Generation**.
+The goal of **Gesture Generation** is to generate gestures that are natural, realistic, and appropriate for the given context.
+The generated gestures can be used to animate virtual characters, robots, or embodied conversational agents.

 Paper by Folder : [📁/survey](https://github.com/OpenHuman-ai/awesome-gesture_generation/tree/main/survey) || [📁/approach](https://github.com/OpenHuman-ai/awesome-gesture_generation/tree/main/approach) || [📁/papers](https://github.com/OpenHuman-ai/awesome-gesture_generation/tree/main/papers) || [📁/dataset](https://github.com/OpenHuman-ai/awesome-gesture_generation/tree/main/dataset) || [📁/books](https://github.com/OpenHuman-ai/awesome-gesture_generation/tree/main/books)

 <p align="center">